Migrating Legacy Applications

 Sample app.config.yaml

-File after the refactoring:
+file after refactoring:

 SPA in Experience Cloud UI